binmishr/progressr-0.8.0-RStudio-s-progress-bar-Shiny-progress-updates-and-absolute-progress/README.md

 # progressr-0.8.0-RStudio-s-progress-bar-Shiny-progress-updates-and-absolute-progress

-The codeset and workflow is included in the .pdf file and attached in this repository to refer.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.